red-data-tools/red_amber/doc/DataFrame.md

     344 Gentoo   Biscoe    male
     ```

 - Keys or booleans by a block

     `pick {block}` is also acceptable.
 We can't use both arguments and a block at a same time.
-The block should return keys, or a boolean Array with a same length as `n_keys`.
+The block should return keys, indices or a boolean Array with a same length as `n_keys`.
 Block is called in the context of self.

     ```ruby
     penguins.pick { keys.map { |key| key.end_with?('mm') } }